molecularmodelinglab/bigbind/README.md

 The SNA activities csvs (`activities_sna_1_*.csv`) have the same structure, but are augmented with putative inactive compounds with no labelled activity.

 There are also `structures_*.csv` files describing the 3d crystal structures of ligands if you so desire.
 This data isn't used in the paper, but you might find it useful.
 It's really just a way to access the CrossDocked data if you don't care about the docked poses.
-The structure of the structues file is as follows:
+The structure of the structures file is as follows:

 | Column           | Description                                                    |
 | :---             |    :----                                                       |